TangentFoxy/github.io-podcasts/ReadMe.md

   new:        Starts the process of adding a new episode.
 An MP3 file should be
               placed in the root of the repo, next to this script.
 The file name should match the title.
-If it doesn't, specify the file name as an extra argument.
+If it doesn't, specify the file name as an extra argument WITHOUT EXTENSION.
 If episode artwork is included, it should have the same name as the MP3 file, be in JPEG format, and end in ".jpg".
 Notepad will be opened to write the episode description.
 It will be converted to HTML from Markdown.
   publish:    Finishes adding a new episode and publishes it immediately as the
               next episode.
 (Does not commit and push YET, you must do so.)
   delete:     Deletes an episode.
 If it was published, then regenerate is run as